By: Sharon Aron Baron

 “There was a lot of participation from a lot of police and fire agencies and obviously we’re honored to have them and it was really nice to see everyone come together and honor Paul,” said Moser.

-Coral Springs and Parkland residents were never without protection because the cities of Margate, Pompano Beach and Tamarac sent several units so firefighters could honor Paul by having all of their member attend.
+Coral Springs and Parkland residents were never without protection because the cities of Margate, Pompano Beach and Tamarac sent several units so firefighters could honor Paul by having all of their members attend.

 Inside the Heron Bay Marriott, over 400 attended the service.